vaidik/commontasks/README.md

-# CommonTask
+# CommonTasks

 ## About
-CommonTask is an attempt to create some everyday utility commands for the new Firefox Graphical Command Line Interface (GCLI).
+CommonTasks is an attempt to create some everyday utility commands for the new Firefox Graphical Command Line Interface (GCLI).

 The inspiration behind this project is Vimperator, the add-on that creates a